bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 Every application has unique requirements for deployment.
 These may include environment variables, application secrets, configuration data, and database connectivity, among others.
 Review all these required parameters and ensure they works fine before deployment.

-**Remember** that sensitive data like API keys or credentials should be stored as [secrets](https://docs.openshift.com/container-platform/4.1/nodes/pods/nodes-pods-secrets.html) in OpenShift.
+**Remember** that sensitive data like API keys or credentials should be stored in [vault](https://docs.developer.gov.bc.ca/vault-getting-started-guide/) in OpenShift.

 ### 3. Ensuring the Availability of Necessary Resources in OpenShift